 In today's day and age, the large majority of people live sedentary lifestyles, and their posture often suffers as a result.
-Many people, sit at their desks for hours on end and cause damage to their back without realising.
+Many people, sit at their desks for hours on end and cause damage to their backs without realising it.
 In today's blog, we discuss how to maintain a good posture at work, to prevent back pain.
-We will also discuss how chiropractic care for back pain can be highly beneficial from those suffering.
+We will also discuss how chiropractic care for back pain can be highly beneficial for those suffering.

 How Does Posture Cause Back Pain?

 Bad posture is one of the most common causes of back pain, and it’s also one of the easiest to correct.
 When you maintain healthy posture, your bones, muscles, and joints are all working together in harmony.
 This relieves stress on your spine and minimizes the chances of developing back pain.

 Unfortunately, many people have bad posture without even realising it.
 Slouching in your chair, hunching over your computer screen, or crossing your arms can all contribute to back pain.
 And these habits can be tough to break!

 As today's modern world requires us to sit at our desks, we must find new ways to alter our posture to ensure we do not experience long term damage.
 Read on to find great ways of doing this!